zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 The command `zitadel init` ensures the database connection is ready to use for the subsequent phases.
 It just needs to be executed once over ZITADELs full life cycle, when you install ZITADEL from scratch.
+During `zitadel init`, for connecting to your database, ZITADEL uses the privileged and preexisting database user configured in `Database.<cockroach|postgres>.Admin.Username`.
-Using the configured database admin user, `zitadel init` ensures the following:
+, `zitadel init` ensures the following:
 - If it doesn’t exist already, it creates a database with the configured database name.
-- If it doesn’t exist already, it creates a non-privileged user.
+- If it doesn’t exist already, it creates the unprivileged user use configured in `Database.<cockroach|postgres>.User.Username`.
   Subsequent phases connect to the database with this user's credentials only.
+- If not already done, it grants the necessary permissions ZITADEL needs to the non privileged user.
 - If they don’t exist already, it creates all schemas and some basic tables.
-- If not already done, it grants permissions to the non privileged user.

 ### The Setup Phase